moby/moby/man/docker-create.1.md

 **-i**, **--interactive**=*true*|*false*
    Keep STDIN open even if not attached.
 The default is *false*.

+   Note:  If set to true but not attached to STDIN, input may be silently discarded (see example below).

 **--ipc**=""
    Default is to create a private IPC namespace (POSIX SysV IPC) for the container